Carequality/CEQSubscription/fsh/ig-data/input/pagecontent/index.md

 * **NOT focused on unsolicited notifications**
 * Project results may be useful as a building block or launching point

 Subscriptions are system to system and the receiver of these subscriptions (Subscription Server or subscriber) must be able to route these messages to the appropriate end user (clinician(s), care team members) within their system.
-For auditing purposes, identification of a specific user is accomplished through FHIR authorizations as described in the FHIR Implementation Guide through SMART or OAuth.
+For auditing purposes, identification of a specific user is accomplished through FHIR authorizations as described in the Carequality FHIR Implementation Guide through SMART on FHIR or OAuth.

 ### Definitions
 #### Topic